Photographing glacier melt over a century and more | DW | 04.11.2020

 The team is searching for the precise spot where, in 1880, photographer Franz Dantone took a panoramic shot of the Marmolada Glacier.

 The team is headed by photographer and explorer Fabiano Ventura.
-Over the last decade, he has visited the planet's most important mountain glaciers, from Alaska to Patagonia, from the Caucasus to the Himalayas.
+Over the past decade, he has visited the planet's most important mountain glaciers, from Alaska to Patagonia, from the Caucasus to the Himalayas.

 Expeditions to the Alps this year and next are to complete Ventura's project.